gohugoio/hugo/docs/content/content/types.md

 date: "2013-07-01"
 ---

-Hugo has full support for multiple content types each with it's own set of meta data and template.
+Hugo has full support for multiple content types each with its own set of meta data and template.
 A good example of when multiple types are needed is to look a tumblr.
 A piece of content could be a photo, quote or post, each with different meta data and rendered differently.